 To prevent from freezing up again, Alton Cunningham has dedicated a significant portion of his time since the Lewis fight to his mindset, even going as far as to say he is a “completely different fighter” now.

 “I would say just spending more time in my gym, focusing on my mindset, being confident and self-belief, which I’ve never really lacked self-belief, but I’ve also – I would say I’d never been in the true, proper mindset to be able to go in there and compete.
 The biggest things I’ve been focusing on are my mindset and just spending more time in my gym.
 I’ve been at Pura Vida now for a little bit over a year.
 Before that I was at a smaller gym, and now I’m at a true mixed martial arts gym, and I’ve been there for a long time, and I’m just a completely different fighter than I was last year at this time.”

-In order to obtain the right mindset, Cunningham sought out and partnered with a sports psychology firm, Mindlock.
+In order to obtain the right mindset, Cunningham sought out and partnered with mental training company, Mindlock.
 Cunningham credits Mindlock with the strides his been able to make in his game, alongside, of course, his team and coaches.